Ip Man: Media portrayals

 The 2013 Chinese television series Ip Man, based on Ip Man's life, was first aired on the television network Shandong TV from late February to mid March 2013.
 It was directed by Fan Xiaotian and starred Kevin Cheng as the eponymous character and Zhou Jianan as the younger counterpart.

 The 2013 Hong Kong film, Ip Man: The Final Fight, directed by Herman Yau and starring Anthony Wong as Ip Man, focuses on Ip's later life in Hong Kong.
 Kevin Cheng from the 2013 television series Ip Man made a guest appearance as young Ip Man.
 Ip Chun made a cameo appearance in the film.
 This film also focuses on the loyalty of Ip Man's students towards their master.

 Despite Yen's statement in March 2010 that he no longer wanted to be involved in future films related to Ip Man, a new film to the same series, Ip Man 3, was released on 24 December 2015, with Yen once again reprising his role as Ip Man.

 In the 2018 action-comedy film Kung Fu League, Dennis To returned in the role of Ip Man, with three other martial artists, Wong Fei-hung, Huo Yuanjia, and Chen Zhen, whisked through time to teach martial arts to a modern-day comic book artist caught in a love triangle.
 Later in the movie, he reveals he's actually an imposter, Ip Bit Man.

 In the 2019 film, Ip Man and Four Kings, he was portrayed by Michael Tong.
 In this film, he must fight the Four Kings before he can confront a human trafficking ring and avenge the death of one of his students.

 In the 2019 film, Ip Man: Kung Fu Master, Dennis To reprised the role again as Ip Man, set during his time as a police officer in Guangzhou, before the start of the Chinese Communist Revolution in 1949.

 Donnie Yen reprised his role as Ip Man for the last time in Ip Man 4, which focused on Ip Man coming to San Francisco to find a school for his son as he himself struggled with cancer.
 The film was released on 20 December 2019.

 The 2022 film, Ip Man: The Awakening, sees a young Ip Man (portrayed by Miu Tse) visiting Hong Kong and becoming involved in stopping a human trafficking ring.

+In 2026 there was Ip Man: Kung Fu Legend starring Yu-Hang To and Philip Condron.

+The upcoming feature-length documentary, Yip Man Legacy, recounts the life events of Grandmaster Yip Man (aka Ip Man), and his disciples Wong Shun Leung and Bruce Lee.